Eemani326/Interactive-Data/Project_README.md

 ## Results

 The analysis reveals key factors affecting bike rental demand and highlights opportunities for further analysis and potential predictive modeling.

-## Future Work

-In subsequent phases, we aim to:
-- Develop predictive models to forecast bike rental demand.
-- Experiment with different feature sets and model tuning.
-- Evaluate model performance and refine based on results.

-## Contributing

-Feel free to contribute by submitting a pull request.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.

 ---